Overview of the Ruger PC Charger

-The ergonomics of the Ruger PC 9 Charger actually fairly good.
-This gun reminds me somewhat of an AK-47 and an AR-15 if they had a baby and were shooting 9mm.
+The ergonomics of the Ruger PC 9 Charger are actually good.
+This gun reminds me of an AK-47 and an AR-15 if they had a baby and were shooting 9mm.

 The handguard is a little bit short in the position it is.
-It’d be nicer if it were a little bit further, but that would make the gun longer, defeating the purpose of the Ruger PC Charger.
+It’d be nicer if it were a little longer, but that would make the gun longer, defeating the purpose of the Ruger PC Charger.

 For me, it’s a little bit awkward to grip the handguard a little bit further out, and I seem to get a more stable grip by gripping closer in.
 I can’t say I’ve ever had that happen on any other gun.

-Shooting the Ruger PC Charger is a really fun experience.
+Shooting the Ruger PC Charger is an enjoyable experience.
 The gun is definitely fun to shoot.
 And even though it doesn’t suppress well, the gun is more fun to shoot when you add a suppressor to the front of it.